 Before joining MDIC she served as Marketing and Communications Account Manager at Health2 Resources, an award-winning healthcare communications and public relations consulting firm.
 She also served as Communications Specialist at Excelencia in Education, where she supported the organization’s efforts advancing evidence-based practices in higher education.

-She also serves as volunteer Executive Director of The Hope for Us Charity Puerto Rico where she leads their efforts to advance equitable access to education and resources to K-12 students of the public school system in Puerto Rico.
+As a volunteer, she has served as Executive Director of The Hope for Us Charity Puerto Rico, leading their efforts to advance equitable access to education and resources to K-12 students of the public school system in Puerto Rico.

 Débora graduated Summa Cum Laude, double majoring in Entrepreneurial and Managerial Development and Human Resources with a Minor in Psychology from the Inter American University of Puerto Rico, Arecibo where she became the first Truman Scholar.
-Débora served as a HETS Student Ambassador, President of the Student Body Council, Comedy Club, ADEIC (Student Association for Internationalization), and Founding President of NSLS Inter-Arecibo.
 She has recently published "Art of Procrastination: Coloring & Activity Book" celebrating the importance of taking a break for mental health.

-A native of Wilmington, Delaware, Max currently works at the Rockefeller Foundation’s Pandemic Prevention Institute.
-In his role, he supports a team developing a global data modeling platform designed to more easily identify, track, and forecast the emergence and spread of transmissible diseases.
-In May of 2022, he graduated with a bachelor’s in computer science from the Massachusetts Institute of Technology, where he served as the student government’s Chief of Operations.
+A native of Wilmington, Delaware, Max currently works at the Rockefeller Foundation’s Health Initiative.
+In his role, he supports strategy and operations with a particular focus on the application of artificial intelligence to global health.
+In 2022, he graduated with a bachelor’s in computer science from the Massachusetts Institute of Technology, where he served as the student government’s Chief of Operations.
 Previously, Max worked on Senator Chris Coons' foreign policy team and as his re-election campaign’s data director.
 He has also worked as a data engineer for the Himalayan Cataract Project.
 During the earlier days of the pandemic, he was responsible for managing the standup and launch of a new COVID testing and genomics lab at Delaware State University.
 While at MIT, Max worked as a student organizer for the 2020 Biden primary campaign in Massachusetts and New Hampshire.
-In the future, Max plans to pursue either a master’s in public policy or a law degree in his quest to make data more accessible, informative, and persuasive to policymakers at all levels of government.
+In the future, Max plans to pursue either a master’s in public policy or artificial intelligence in his quest to help safely diffuse the benefits of new technologies around the world.
+In his free time, Max enjoys running, reading about development economics, and hacking around with large language models.